benjaminbergner/dl-experiments/README.md

 # dl-experiments

-I try out deep learning ideas in this repo.
+I try out deep learning ideas in this repo...